zee-ahmed/vault/website/source/docs/secrets/pki/index.html.md

 #### Configure a role

 The next step is to configure a role.
-A role is a logical name that maps to a policy used to generated those credentials.
+A role is a logical name that maps to a policy used to generate those credentials.
 For example, let's create an "example-dot-com" role:

 ```text